gsarig/ootb-openstreetmap/README.md

 	);
 }
 ```
+### ootb_cf_marker_icon
-* `ootb_cf_marker_icon`: Allows you to change the marker icon for posts that have a "Location" custom field.
+Allows you to change the marker icon for posts that have a "Location" custom field.
 By default, it will use the default marker.
 For example, the following code will use a custom marker for a post with ID `123`:
 ```
 add_filter( 'ootb_cf_marker_icon', 'my_marker_icon', 10, 2 );